kylefeng28/kylefeng28-blog/content/blog/draft-a-child-who-couldnt-sleep/index.md

 ---
 date: 2017-02-21T13:14:39-05:00
+dateModified: 2017-02-22T23:14:49-05:00
 draft: true
 layout: ""
 tags: "haskell"
 title: A Child Who Couldn't Sleep...
 ---

+There's going to be a lot of storytelling and singing in this post.

+You have been warned.

+## A Bedtime Story
 Our COMP 411 assignment was to implement the following recursive story in MIPS:

 > A child couldn't sleep, so her mother told a story about a little frog,